KevinKra/My_notes/AWS/solutions_architect.md

 ---

+## EFS 101

+- Amazon **Elastic File System** is a file storage service for Amazon Elastic Compute Cloud (EC2) instances.
+Amazon EFS is easy to use and provides a simple interface that allows you to create and configure file systems quickly.
+With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.

+- Similar to EBS except with EBS you can only mount your disk to one EC2 instance.
+You cannot have two EC2 instances one EBS volume.
+However, you _can_ have two EC2 instances share an EFS volume.

+- If you provision an EFS instance, unlike an EBS volume, it will grow dynamically with the EC2 instance.

+---

 ## CloudWatch 101

 - CloudWatch is a monitoring service used to monitor your AWS resources, as well as the applications that you run on AWS.
 CloudWatch basically monitors performance.